Castabala (city)

-Early history
+Iron Age

-Castabala was one of the cities of the Late Hitite period.
+Castabala was one of the cities of the Late Hittite period.
 The name Castabala was probably of Luwian origin.

+Classical Age

 The city was captured by Achaemenid Empire and became part of the Cilician satrapy.
 Later it was taken by Alexander the Great.
 The city was first mentioned in literature when Alexander the Great made a stage before the Battle of Issos.

 During the Hellenistic period and Roman period it was called Hieropolis, known as either Hieropolis on the Pyramos or as Hieropolis Castabala.
 In the first century BC, after the Cilician pirates were defeated, it became the capital of Tarcondimotus, a ruler of a small client kingdom.
 Later, the city became a part of Cappadocia Province in the Roman Empire.

 At the city there was the sanctuary of Artemis Perasia (Περασίας Ἀρτέμιδος ἱερόν).
 According to Strabo, the priestesses were walking with naked feet over hot embers without pain.
 He also added that "some tell us over and over the same story of Orestes and Tauropolus, asserting that she was called Perasian because she was brought from the other side."